Skip to main content

 How it helps: Self-direction can let the member choose who provides care, including a family member, friend, or agency.
 It works well for seniors who want some control but still want an MCO care team to manage most of the program.

-How to apply or use it: Use Wisconsin’s Family Care application steps: contact the ADRC, complete the Long-Term Care Functional Screen, complete Medicaid eligibility, then choose a program and MCO.
+How to apply or use it: Use Wisconsin’s application steps: contact the ADRC, complete the Long-Term Care Functional Screen, complete Medicaid eligibility, then choose a program and managed care organization.

 Family Care Partnership and PACE